inversion-api/inversion-engine/README.md

 ### Runtime Profiles

-As discussed in [Configuration File Loading](#configuration-file-loading) Snooze was designed to support different runtime profiles.
+As discussed in [Configuration File Loading](#configuration-file-loading) Inversion was designed to support different runtime profiles.
 You can set a JVM property or environment variable for snooze.profile=${profile} to cause the specified set of config files to load.
 Suppose you had the following config files in WEB-INF directory: